gongybable/gongybable.github.io/pages/Knowledge_Base/NN/cnn/index.md

 2. You have a lot more data for Task A than Task B.

 3. Low level features for A could be helpful for learning B.

+You can also save the intermediate results for the freeze layers on to disk, and then use them to train the later layers to avoid duplicate computing on these layers.

 ![alt text](transfer_learning.png) <br />
 <small>*Four Cases when Using Transfer Learning*</small>